FarronF/limerick-council-meetings/meetings/2022/04/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 24th March 2022.md

 Where no objection is received to the Notice of intention to Acquire Compulsorily, an

+objection is withdrawn, or consent is granted by the Board following objection, the
+---
-objection is withdrawn, or consent is granted by the Board following objection, the--- property may be vested in the Council by Order and Notice under Section 17/18 of the
+property may be vested in the Council by Order and Notice under Section 17/18 of the

 Act.
 The Vesting Order has the effect of making the site "free from encumbrance and